aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/font-settings/get-a-list-of-fonts-used-in-a-spreadsheet-or-workbook/_index.md

 ---
 title: Get a List of Fonts used in a Spreadsheet or Workbook
-description: Aspose.Cells is a .NET library for working with spreadsheet files.
+description: Aspose.Cells is a Python library for working with spreadsheet files.
 It supports getting a list of fonts used in a spreadsheet or workbook, allowing users to get font information used in a document.
-This article will show you how to use the Aspose.Cells library to get a list of fonts.
+This article will show you how to use the Aspose.Cells for Python via .NET library to get a list of fonts.
-keywords: Aspose.Cells, Spreadsheet, Workbook, Font, List
+keywords: Aspose.Cells for Python via .NET, Spreadsheet, Workbook, Font, List
 type: docs
 weight: 20
 url: /python-net/get-a-list-of-fonts-used-in-a-spreadsheet-or-workbook/